 - 1 small yellow squash, diced

 - 1 cup cherry tomatoes

 - 1/4 cup grated Parmesan cheese

 - Cook pasta according to package directions, adding the green beans and the frozen spinach during the last 5 minutes of cook time.
 Drain and set aside.

 - Whisk together cornstarch and heavy cream, set aside.

-- Add olive oil to a large deep skillet over medium heat.
-Add zucchini, squash and asparagus.
-SautÃ© vegetables for 4 more minutes or just until veggies begin to soften.
+- Place a saucepan over medium heat and heat olive oil.
 Add garlic and cook for 1 minute.
-Stir in cherry tomatoes.
-Add wine, heavy cream mixture and Parmesan cheese, stir.
+Whisk in the chicken broth, heavy cream mixture and Parmesan cheese, stir.
 Reduce heat and allow sauce to thicken for 3-5 minutes.